How to Make Reading Japanese Easy

 Built-in OCR and Translator

-IOS has powerful built-in OCR and translation features that allow you to easily select a word and translate it even if it’s part of an image or a normally unselectable text.
+IOS has powerful built-in OCR and translation features that allow you to easily select a word and translate it even if it’s part of an image or normally unselectable text.
 All you have to do is highlight a word and tap “translate” in the pop-up menu.
-In this pop-up menu, you can also copy the word if you would like to move it to another app like Japanese or Anki for making flashcards.
+In this pop-up menu, you can also copy the word if you would like to move it to another app, like Japanese or Anki, to make flashcards.

 After pressing “translate,” it will then show you a translation.
 You can also listen to the pronunciation of the word or sentence you have selected.